 The UNCT-SWAP Gender Scorecard methodology is based on a self-assessment exercise, both for the comprehensive assessment and in annual reporting.
-For this reason, the UNCT Uganda, through the Human Rights and Gender Advisory Group (HRGAG), reconstituted the Interagency Assessment Team (IAT) to conduct this annual 2022 reporting and annual assessment.
+For this reason, the UNCT Uganda, through the Human Rights and Gender Advisory Group (HRGAG), reconstituted an Interagency Assessment Team (IAT) to conduct this annual 2023 assessment and reporting.
+The team included representatives of relevant UNCT inter-agency groups, including the HRGAG, M&E/RBM Group, UN Communications and Partnership Group, and the Operations Management Team.
+The RCO Gender Advisor provided technical and quality assurance support to the team.
 The IAT collected and reviewed the necessary means of verification, analyzed them, and provided the rationale for the scoring for each of the reassessed indicators, as well as relevant actions from the UNCT Uganda SWAP Action Plan.
 Once the results were gathered and consolidated, a draft report was circulated to the HRGAG for validation, before submitting to the UN Resident Coordinator for approval.